 Music Publishers: A music publisher (or publishing company) is responsible for ensuring that songwriters and composers receive payment when their compositions are used commercially.
-Getting yourself published as a singer is important for your future success in the music industry.
+Getting yourself published as a singer or artist is important for your future success in the music industry.

-Therefore deciding who you want to publish your music is a difficult decision.
+Deciding who you want to publish your music is a difficult decision.
 Quite often if you are at the level of having management, they will usually advise and source a publisher for you.

 Essentially you only need a music publisher when you have written your own songs, so if you are still in the early stages in your music career a music publisher may not be necessary.

 Although a songwriter can certainly handle their own publishing, a good publishing company can be extremely helpful.
-However finding the right music publisher can be tricky, so below are some helpful tips on how to go about getting a publisher.

 Creating a demo would be your first move.
 This simply means, getting some of your material put into a hard copy that you can then distribute.